ibm-cloud-docs/discovery-data/tutorial-assistant-fred.md

 1. Enter the following text question:

     ```
-    Can you export an entity extractor model?
+    What impact is inflation having on the real estate market?Can you export an entity extractor model?
     ```
     {: codeblock}